-Concurrent Preliminary Education Specialist and Multiple Subject Credential Program
+Concurrent Program: Education Specialist (Mild/Moderate Disabilities) and Multiple Subject Credentials

 Graduates of the Concurrent Program are highly sought after by California schools because they are well-prepared to teach at-risk and special needs students, whether in a general education classroom or in specialist educational settings.